 A kayak marathon, among other things, broadens sporting opportunities for the islanders, introducing them (often for the first time) to a sport that could be practiced much more often in the island’s coastal waters than it currently is.
 To popularise and encourage the sport, the members of the Abruka Village Association can participate for free.
-This marathon is not competitive in nature.
-For example, there is a bird-watching prize for the boat party that in its short or long distance has counted the most bird species.
-In addition, the first three single and double-seated kayaks on the full-length course will receive awards.

 The marathon’s schedule includes activities from morning until late at night.
 The finish line at the Roomassaare marina is open until sunset.